 When traveling overseas, there are a number of precautions that you should follow in order to travel safely.
-Consult the US State Department's Travel Safety Information for Students and the Country Information for up-to-date information on travel precautions for the country where you will be studying or traveling.
-Also, refer to your program specific handbook or sponsoring institution for more detailed information on health and safety issues as they pertain to your particular program and destination.
+Consult the US State Department's Students Abroad: While Abroad and the Country Information for up-to-date information on travel precautions for the country where you will be studying or traveling.
+Refer to your program specific handbook or sponsoring institution for more detailed information on health and safety issues as they pertain to your particular program and destination.
 General tips include:

 - Know your limits and don't drink too much.
-Students' with impaired judgement are more likely to be victims of a crime or injury.
-Review the alcohol and drug policy.
+Students' with impaired judgment are more likely to be victims of a crime or injury.
+Review the Alcohol and Drug Policy.

 - Do not leave your bags or belongings unattended at any time.

 - Avoid traveling in poorly maintained vehicles.
 Inquire about the safety records of different bus companies.
 When taking a taxi, Lyft, Uber etc. ask local contacts what is the safest transportation option.

 - Never keep all of your documents and money in one place or one suitcase.